Wombeyan picnic area

 Overview

-Wombeyan picnic area is a shady spot for lunch during a day exploring the caves at Wombeyan Karst Conservation Reserve.
+Wombeyan picnic area is a shady spot for a lunch break during a day touring the caves at Wombeyan Karst Conservation Reserve.

-Your lunch guests could be some friendly kangaroos at Wombeyan picnic area.
-Set by Wombeyan Creek and shaded by towering she-oaks, it’s a lovely spot to take a break while you’re exploring the caves and spectacular landscape in the area.
+Set by Wombeyan Creek and shaded by towering she-oaks, this picnic area is a lovely spot to take a break while touring the caves and the spectacular landscape in the area.
+You might even see some friendly kangaroos.
+Bring a picnic lunch or enjoy a barbecue.

 Map